 The Capability Management System operates across all phases of the capability project life cycle from policy, to identifying what is required to deliver it, and then purchasing, introducing, operating, and eventually disposing of or replacing it.
 The people who make up this system come from both the Ministry and the NZDF.
 The aim of both organisations, working together, is to operate a Capability Management System that delivers the right capability on time and to budget using best practice in all activities.

 While the Secretary of Defence (the Secretary) and the Chief of Defence Force have separate formal accountabilities, they are jointly responsible and accountable for the effective functioning of the Capability Management System as an end-to-end system.

-The Secretary leads and is accountable for the strategic policy, capability development, and procurement phases of the Capability Life Cycle, and the Chief of Defence Force leads and is accountable for the introduction into service, in-service and disposal phases.
-A Capability Management Board, which the Secretary and the Chief of Defence Force co-chair, exercises these responsibilities collaboratively.
-The Capability Management Board provides strategic governance across the military capability life cycle, focused on portfolio-level risk management and decision-making.
+The Secretary leads and is accountable for the strategic policy, capability development, and procurement phases of the capability life cycle, and the Chief of Defence Force leads and is accountable for the introduction into service, in-service and disposal phases.
+A Capability Governance Board, which the Secretary and the Chief of Defence Force co-chair, exercises these responsibilities collaboratively.
+The Capability Governance Board provides strategic governance across the military capability life cycle, focused on portfolio-level risk management and decision-making.

 The Capability Management Framework describes the processes, roles and responsibilities which make up the Capability Management System.
 The Framework requires the Ministry and the NZDF to work collaboratively to ensure integrated, end-to-end management of the capability process.